 Returning to the minors, he learned to throw submarine style in the fall instructional league in 1984.
-As a right-handed submarine pitcher, Mark threw, quite possibly, the slowest pitches in the majors.
+Mark threw the slowest pitches in the majors as a right-handed submarine pitcher.
 He threw an extremely slow change-up, a ‘fastball’ and a slider.
-He had a huge split in his stats, releasing the ball from very low to the ground, coming from behind a right-handed batter.
-Righties couldn’t hit him at all, while lefties hit him pretty well.
-In 1986, his return year to the majors and his best season as a Jay right-handed batters only hit .135/.186/.165 against him, while lefties went .259/.345/.434.
+He had a massive split in his stats, releasing the ball from very low to the ground, coming from behind a right-handed batter.
+Righties couldn’t hit him, while lefties hit him pretty well.
+In 1986, his return year to the majors and his best season as a Jay, right-handed batters only hit .135/.186/.165 against him, while lefties went .259/.345/.434.

-In 1986 Mark had the best season ever for a Jay reliever.
+In 1986, Mark had the best season ever for a Jay reliever.
 He pitched in 69 games, throwing a fantastic 157 innings and finishing with a 1.72 ERA.
 Manager Jimy Williams offered to let him start in one of the season’s final games so that Mark could have enough innings to get the ERA title, but Mark passed on it.
-Had he not spent a couple of weeks on the DL, he would have likely had the ERA title at the start of the season.
+He would have likely had the ERA title if he had not spent a couple of weeks on the DL.
 That year, Fangraphs has him at a 5.3 WAR and Baseball-Reference 7.4 (good for 7th best in Jays’ history).
 The Sporting News selected him as the Rookie Pitcher of the Year.
 He also finished 6th in Cy Young voting and 3rd in Rookie of the Year voting, trailing Jose Canseco and Wally Joyner.
 Williams often used him for multiple innings, pitching as many as 6 innings in a game out of the pen and going 3 or more innings several times.

 It is hard to blame Williams for the overuse of Eichhorn.
 When you have a ‘get some shutout innings free card,’ you tend to use it.
 Mark was terrific, finishing the 1986 season 14-6 with 10 saves.
 He gave up only 105 hits in the 157 innings, striking out 166 while walking 45.
 I’d call it the best season ever for a Blue Jays reliever.

-In 1988 he was on pace to get into many games again, but he suffered an injury in early June that kept him out till September.
+In 1988, he was on pace to get into many games again, but he suffered an injury in early June that kept him out till September.
 He altered his delivery to make it harder for runners to steal on him, which cost him some effectiveness.
 His ERA jumped to 4.19.
 Some of that was because of the number of innings he had pitched over the last couple of years.
-Since some of his effectiveness might have been due to his unusual delivery, batters may have been able to get comfortable with it and maybe had an easier time picking up the ball when he released it.
-And, even throwing sidearm, that much work has to cause some wear and tear on the arm.
+Since some of his effectiveness came from his unusual delivery, batters may have gotten comfortable with it and had an easier time picking up the ball when he released it.
+And, even throwing sidearm, that much work has to cause wear and tear on the arm.

-After the 1988 season, feeling he had lost his effectiveness, the Jays sold Eichhorn to the Braves.
-After a pretty average season in Atlanta, the Angels signed him as a free agent.
+After the 1988 season, feeling he had lost effectiveness, the Jays sold Eichhorn to the Braves.
+After an average season in Atlanta, the Angels signed him as a free agent.
 After 2.5 good seasons with the Angels, the Jays traded Rob Ducey and Greg Myers to get him back on July 30, 1992, just in time for Mark to get 2 World Series rings.
-He pitched 4.1 shutout innings, over 4 games, in the two postseasons.
+He pitched 4.1 shutout innings over 4 games in the two postseasons.

 In 1993, he pitched in 54 games and had a 2.72 ERA.
-Cito started the season using him as a multiple-inning reliever, but as the season went on, he was used more for one inning, in late-inning setup man.
+Cito started the season using him as a multiple-inning reliever, but as the season went on, he was used more for one inning as a late-inning setup man.
 After the second World Series win, he signed as a free agent with the Orioles.
 Near the end of an excellent season with the O’s, he was injured and missed the 1995 season.
 He signed back with the Angels in 1996 but didn’t do well.
-Mark bounced around the minors after that, pitching in the Jays farm system in 2000.
+After that, Mark bounced around the minors, pitching in the Jays’ farm system in 2000.
 He didn’t throw in the majors again.

-Sidearmers seem to be pretty durable and have, on average, had long careers.
+Sidearmers are durable and have, on average, had long careers.
 The most infamous one is Carl Mays, the only major league pitcher who killed a batter with a pitch.
-The strange delivery had something to do with why Ray Chapman didn’t pick up the pitch and get out of the way.
+The strange delivery may have caused Ray Chapman not to pick up the rise and get out of the way.
 There were many other factors.
 Balls were used longer back then and tended to be dirtier.
-The ball would have been hard to see in the late afternoon with no lights at the stadium.
+Also, the ball would have been hard to see in the late afternoon with no lights at the stadium.
 But I digress a lot.
 Mays was a straight underhand pitcher who threw very hard, an outstanding starting pitcher, just short of being a Hall of Fame type.

 My father-in-law threw sidearm, much the same as Eichhorn’s delivery.
-He tore a muscle in his upper arm, and, having a distrust of doctors, he never had it fixed.
-He couldn’t raise his arm, but man, could he whip a ball.
+He tore a muscle in his upper arm, and distrusting doctors, he never had it fixed.
+He couldn’t raise his arm, but he could whip a ball.
 Playing catch with him, I’d always back up about as far as I could throw.
-Course, he was throwing to his son-in-law and likely wanted to prove a point.
+But, he was throwing to his son-in-law and likely wanted to prove a point.
 He also had a nice natural curve on his throws.
 But, again, I digress.

 Mark ended his career with a 3.00 ERA in 885.2 innings over 563 games.
 He is now a pitching coach for a high school baseball team in California.

-Mark coached his son’s Little League team featured in a documentary movie called Small Ball, A Little League Story in 2002.
+Mark coached his son’s Little League team, which was featured in a documentary called Small Ball, A Little League Story in 2002.
 It was about their team trying to make the Little League World Series.